-LFP provides free hosting to the Linfield community, up to 100MB per site.
+LFP provides free hosting to the Linfield community, up to 100MB per site for individuals, or 1GB for groups.
 If you write articles or share media as a journalist, you'll get 10 times more storage (1GB).
 Learning some HTML will help, but it's not required.
 LFP is happy to assist beginners, especially if you're migrating from another platform, like Medium, Tumblr, Squarespace, Wix, etc.

-The recommended approach is to have an index.html page inside your folder, so people can visit your folder's homepage with a shorter link, like the homepage for Jane Doe, a fictional student:
+The recommended approach is to have an index.html page inside your folder, so people can visit your folder's homepage with a shorter link, like this:

 From there, you can create whatever page names you'd like, and they'll be after your folder, like this, but with .html at the end:

 You could even upload photos, music, documents, or other small files.
 Videos should be embedded with YouTube, Vimeo, or another service.